-Direct Neurofeedback is an extremely low-strength electromagnetic current that can improve the sense of well being associated with diminished anxiety, depression, traumatic brain injury (TBI), PTSD, addiction and ADD/ADHD.
+Direct Neurofeedback is an extremely low-strength electromagnetic current that can improve the sense of well being associated with diminished anxiety, depression, traumatic brain injury (TBI), PTSD, and ADD/ADHD.

 Direct Neurofeedback sends a tiny, imperceptible signal to the brain that causes a slight fluctuation in brainwaves.
 This fluctuation allows the brain to reorganize and get out of rigid, stuck patterns.
 It is like re-booting a frozen computer.

 Despite such a weak signal, Direct Neurofeedback produces changes in brainwaves and greater self-regulation without any effort from the client.
 Direct Neurofeedback is not a treatment for any specific disorder.
 It is a general process that relaxes the nervous system and optimizes brain function.